Meet our DO Students

 Mikayla Brackett, Class of 2029

-—"Their mission...how dedicated they are to the principles of osteopathic medicine, to what it means to be a physician in today's world.
-But, the true reason I picked Rowan is because when I was here for my own open house experience about a year ago today, I felt what can only be described as a wave of community.
-This community is something so special and I'm proven right almost every single day.
-From the administration, to my facilitators, to my peers, everyone has made me feel so at home.
-And I'm just so honored to be part of this community.
-And I can't wait for you guys to join this community and feel how supported we all are here."
+"The mission...how dedicated they are to the principles of osteopathic medicine, to what it means to be a physician in today's world.
+When I was here for my own open house experience about a year ago, I felt what can only be described as a wave of community.
+This community is something so special and I'm proven right almost every single day."

 Tanvi Shah, Class of 2026

-At Rowan-Virtua SOM we are proud of our Osteopathic background.
-We believe that physicians should treat the whole patient, not just one symptom.
-Tanvi Shah talks about her reasons for choosing to study osteopathy and her affinity for Osteopathic Manipulative Medicine (OMM).
-At SOM, the philosophy of approaching health care from a holistic vision extends into the classroom, clinical settings, and community outreach.
+At Rowan-Virtua SOM we are proud of our osteopathic background.
+The philosophy of approaching health care from a holistic vision extends into the classroom, clinical settings, and community outreach.
+Tanvi Shah talks about her reasons for choosing to study osteopathy.

-When asked about when she first heard of osteopathic medicine, Tanvi recalled that she shadowed a DO who was an oncologist and she “really loved the way she interacted with her patients and the time she took to validate the entirety of the experience that they were feeling."
+"I shadowed a DO who was an oncologist and I really loved the way she interacted with her patients and the time she took to validate the entirety of the experience that they were feeling."

 Jason Richwall, Class of 2027

-I always dreamed of going to medical school and knew that academic reinforcement from a Special Master’s Program leading up to medical school would be a benefit for me.
-Rowan-Virtua SOM was already one of my top choices and I love that they have a Pathways to SOM partnership with the Rowan-Virtua School of Translational Biomedical Engineering and Sciences.
-In addition to sharing faculty with the medical school, their Master of Biomedical Sciences program offers a guaranteed interview at SOM if you maintain your GPA.
+Jason always dreamed of going to medical school and knew that academic reinforcement from a Special Master’s Program leading up to medical school would be beneficial for him.
+The Pathways to SOM program was a perfect fit.
+They share faculty with the medical school and also offer a guaranteed interview at SOM if you maintain your GPA.